Meet your Instructors

 Programs offered through the public education department are developed and taught by museum education professionals with science backgrounds and years of experience teaching in informal learning environments.

-Teresa MacDonald is the Director of Education at the museum.
+Teresa MacDonald is the Associate Director of Public Programs at the museum.
 She holds a BA, honors, in physical anthropology, a MSc in vertebrate paleontology, and PhD in science education.
 She has more than twenty years of science teaching experience in museums, science centers, universities and schools from kindergarten to college level on three continents.
 Teresa is also involved in several National Science Foundation grant-funded projects such as Principal Investigator for the Understanding the Tree of Life project, is Co-PI and outreach lead for the Euteleost Tree of Life project, Co-PI for Adventures at Nanoscale: Superconductivity, outreach director for Quarked!
 Adventures in the Subatomic Universe, and is a partner on the IMLS-funded project The Tree Room: Teaching and learning about evolutionary relationships.

 MacDonald, T., and Wiley, E.O.
 (2012).
 Communicating phylogeny: Evolutionary tree diagrams in museums.
 Evolution Education and Outreach, 5:14-28.
 DOI 10.1007/s12052-012-0387-0.
 (KU ScholarWorks http://hdl.handle.net/1808/9307).